ankane/autosuggest/README.md

 #### Additional steps

-You may also want to filter suggestions without results and have someone manually approve them by hand.
-You can add additional fields to your data store to accomplish this.
+You may want to have someone manually approve suggestions as well as filter any suggestions without results.
+You can add additional fields to your model/data store to accomplish this.

 ## Example